muhammad-faizan-122/resume-analysis/README.md

 # Resume Analysis

 A simple yet effective resume analysis tool that extracts text from PDF resumes and performs keyword-based analysis.
 This project follows a traditional approach to identify relevant information based on predefined keywords.

-**Note:** This implementation is tailored for resumes in the AI field.
-To adapt it for other domains, update the keywords in **`config/keywords.yml`** accordingly.
+You to add keyword in inside the `config/keywords.yaml' which want to check in resume.

 ## How to Use